josephberger/doconsole/README.md

 - `set_token`: Set the DigitalOcean API token.
 - `set_ssh_key`: Set the SSH key.
 - `show_info`: Show information about the current console.
-- `show_droplets`: Show the status of all droplets.
+- `list_droplets`: Show the status of all droplets.
 - `set_droplet`: Set the target droplet by its index.
 - `create_droplet`: Create a new droplet.
 - `run_playbook`: Run the active playbook on a droplet.